3 laptops for photo editing

 - Graphics – look for a minimum of integrated Intel Iris graphics or NVIDIA GeForce graphics or even dedicated graphics

-In a nutshell: Large screen that goes edge-to-edge, powerful processor and 1 TB hard drive for storing your pictures
+In a nutshell: Incredible screen that goes edge-to-edge, powerful processor and SSD to smoothly (and speedily) handle Photoshop.

 Microsoft Surface Book